Rajeshwari-Rudra/GDP1/Rajeshwari/Individual.md

 ## Half Day 1:

-* Discussed with all the team members related to gaming-app and assigned each role and distributed the responsibilities to each member in our group.
+* I had a discussion with all the team members related to gaming-app and assigned each role and distributed the responsibilities to each member in our group.
 * In the early hours on this day,I have created a repository in Github and added all my team members as contributors.
      * [Repo Created](https://github.com/Rajeshwari-Rudra/GDP1/tree/6ceace582c1642ba8d4a858f42db31013bdb9d5e).

-* sent an invitation link to all the team members
+* I have sent an invitation link to all the team members
    * https://github.com/Rajeshwari-Rudra/GDP1/graphs/contributors
 * In the post lunch,we have analyzied the client's requirements according to that we have designed a suitable and cost-effective app.
 * We have concluded the app name as "LOST TREASURE" and finalized some UI sketches to address the client's need.